Free University of Bozen-Bolzano: Economics and Management

-The Faculty of Economics and Management is based in Bolzano and Bruneck.
+The Faculty of Economics and Management is based in Bolzano.
 It offers four bachelor's, five master's, and three PhD degree programs.
 The Faculty of Economics and Management is currently ranked 151st-175th among the best 2,800 universities worldwide in the Times Higher Education World University Rankings 2025.

 In the 2025 THE World’s Best Small Universities Rankings, Free University of Bozen-Bozano was ranked among the best 10 small universities worldwide.

 Education

 The Faculty of Education is based in Brixen and offers three bachelor's, three master's, and one PhD program.

 The main research areas of the faculty include: